acaldero/labs/GII_Sistemas_Operativos/README.md

    **Enunciado 4**
-     * Programming a main function that simulates one server that create several theads that wait in a condition, receive requests, signal one of the pre-created thread and the child thread treat each associated request (then go to wait again).
+     * Programar una función main que simula un servidor que create several theads that wait in a condition, receive requests, signal one of the pre-created thread and the child thread treat each associated request (then go to wait again).

    **Código**
     * <a href="https://github.com/acaldero/labs/blob/main/GII_Sistemas_Operativos/w11_servidores/peticion.h">peticion.h</a>